T0riU/nodejs_practise/README.md

 NodeJs with express project

-//For start server "npx start" bc I alw forgot it
+//For start server "npx start" bc I alw forget it